Setting up a Guitar

 3. Click on Calibrate

-4. Tilt your guitar down, and then hit Next
+4. Hold your guitar in its resting position, and then hit Next

 5. Tilt the guitar up, and then hit Next

-5. Tilt your guitar down, and then hit Next
+8. Hold your guitar in its resting position, and then hit Next

 MPR121